Caffeine and Acne: the Final Judgement

 Caffeine increases stress, cortisol and acne?

-In fact, it’s probably a top 5 cause, as the main stress hormone cortisol can lead to leaky gut syndrome, delayed healing of existing acne, and possibly oily skin by increasing insulin levels.
+Stress is easily one of the top 5 factors behind acne.
+The main stress hormone cortisol can lead to leaky gut syndrome, delayed healing of existing acne, and possibly oily skin by increasing insulin levels.

 Why does this matter?
 Because the classic burst in physical energy from caffeine partially comes from a large cortisol spike.
 Caffeine stimulates your adrenal glands to release cortisol, and once inside the bloodstream, it pulls glucose directly from your energy stores and spikes your blood sugar.